observablehq/runtime/README.md

 # d3-express

-This library implements the reactive runtime for [d3.express](https://d3.express) documents.
-It lets you publish live documents you authored in d3.express wherever you want: on your website, integrated into your application or interactive dashboard, etc.
+This library implements the reactive runtime for [d3.express](https://d3.express).
+It lets you publish live documents you author in d3.express wherever you want: on your website, integrated into your application or interactive dashboard, etc.

-You can also use this library to author reactive documents manually, or to build different editing interfaces on top of the same reactive model.
+You can also use this library to author reactive documents manually, or to build alternative editors on top of d3.express’ reactive model.
 But for most uses, authoring in [d3.express](https://d3.express) will be more convenient (at least when it’s publicly available)!

 ## Installing